 Placing this bag in an area that has some constant warmth helps with germination.
 An ideal location is on top of a hot water cylinder.
 Other locations that might work for you is the top of a fridge, or a window sill that gets sun, the key is anywhere there is consistent warmth.

 More experienced growers of giant pumpkins will be using heat mats to achieve this.
-Germination of the seed usually occurs between3 – 7 days, but it may take longer depending on various factors, don’t give up on the seed if it take longer than this.
+Germination usually occurs between3 – 7 days, but it may take longer depending on various factors, don’t give up on the seed if it take longer than this.

-How Long to Keep Seedling in the Pot
+How long to Keep the Seedling in the Pot

 Growers want to get the seedlings into the patch as soon as possible, but will need early season protection to make sure they don’t get killed by weather or animals.